 Hydroponic farming can be done almost anywhere because it is based on a controlled environment.
 You can cultivate plants in a desert, an ice cap, or even in space!
 The plant roots get the water and essential nutrients they require without depending on sunlight or rain to survive.
 This allows plants grow in areas where traditional agriculture is not viable.

 2 .
 Less space required

-Many people choose hydroponics because it allows them to grow crops in less space.
+Many people choose hydroponic farming because it allows them to grow crops in less space.
 This is important for people who live in urban areas where land is scarce.
-You can set up hydroponics systems on rooftops, balconies, and even inside homes.
+You can set up hydroponic system on rooftops, balconies, and even inside homes.
 Further, vertical farming is a more environmentally friendly form of agriculture than conventional farming because it requires far less land and water.
 Vertical farming allows farmers to place many plants in a limited amount of space instead of traditional methods that rely on rows or rows of crops.
 Growers may fit additional plants into a given area by growing veggies vertically rather than horizontally.
 This means you can do vertical farming in urban areas with little space for traditional farming.

 3 .
 Resource optimization